-Two of the most common situations in which a representative payee is appointed include minors and adults who are declared “legally incompetent”.
-The Social Security Administration presumes that adults are competent to manage their own benefits but in some cases may appoint a representative payee based on a person’s medical records.
-Some of the conditions that result in a representative payee being appointed for an SSDI recipient include addiction to drugs or alcohol, dementia, conditions that leave the person vulnerable to abuse or exploitation, or mental impairment injuries.
-Under federal law, a representative payee is an SSDI recipient’s designated representative for benefit payments.
-A representative payee is tasked with receiving benefit payments on behalf of the beneficiary and making sure that these benefits are used in the best interest of the recipient.
+Two of the most common situations in which an RP is appointed include minors and adults who are declared “legally incompetent”.
+The SSA presumes that adults are competent to manage their own benefits but in some cases may appoint an RP based on a person’s medical records.
+Some of the conditions that result in an RP being appointed for an SSDI recipient include addiction to drugs or alcohol, dementia, conditions that leave the person vulnerable to abuse or exploitation, or mental impairment injuries.
+Under federal law, an RP is an SSDI recipient’s designated representative for benefit payments.
+An RP is tasked with receiving benefit payments on behalf of the beneficiary and making sure that these benefits are used in the best interest of the recipient.

-The Social Security Administration authorizes several powers to the representative as well as some limitations regarding the extent of these powers.
-Representative payees must make financial interests that are in the best interest of the SSDI recipient.
-Payees are also prohibited from placing the SSDI recipient’s benefits into anyone else’s account, charging a fee for services unless authorized by the Social Security Administration, or signing any legal documents on behalf of the beneficiary.
+The SSA authorizes several powers to the RP as well as some limitations regarding the extent of these powers.
+The representative must make financial interests that are in the best interest of the SSDI recipient.
+Payees are also prohibited from placing the SSDI recipient’s benefits into anyone else’s account, charging a fee for services unless authorized by the SSA, or signing any legal documents on behalf of the beneficiary.
 These representatives must make sure those benefit payments are kept in a separate bank account and not commingled with other funds.
-Some of the explicit powers that are granted to representative payees include the following:
+Some of the explicit powers that are granted to RPs include the following:

 Consult with an Experienced Social Security Disability Attorney

-The role of a representative payee is an important role with defined guidelines.
-If you have any questions about the process, do not hesitate to talk to a lawyer at Whitcomb, Selinsky, McAuliffe, PC or its disability arm, Rocky Mountain Disability Law Group.
+The role of an RP is an important role with defined guidelines.
+If you have any questions about the process, do not hesitate to talk to a lawyer at Whitcomb, Selinsky, PC or its disability arm, Rocky Mountain Disability Law Group.
 Our office can be reached at (303) 534-1958 or by filling out our quick and convenient online form.